Tools Reference

 snitchfeed_update_feed

 Updates a saved feed's name, sort order, or any of its filter settings.
 Providing a filter array fully replaces the existing value for that field.
+Does not change Slack/Discord/email/webhook destinations; use snitchfeed_update_feed_notifications for that.

 Use when: You want to adjust the scope of an existing saved view without recreating it.